-For all students beginning Summer Semester, 2023, and before.
+For all new accelerated BSN track enrollments beginning Summer Semester 2023, and before.

 The objective of the Bachelor of Science in Nursing - Accelerated BSN Degree program is to empower students who have earned a conferred bachelor's degree in another field to earn a bachelor's degree in nursing, which will prepare them to pass the registered nurse licensing examination and assume roles in nursing leadership and management.